Most Haunted Hotels in the World

 Invalīdu iela 4 (Turaidas iela)

 Orange may be the new black, but most prisons-turned-hotels merely hint at a history of incarceration.
 Not so Karostas Cietums.
 To participate in the heart-pounding Extreme Night here, you must sign a waiver agreeing to be “punished” if you disobey the rules.
 And your room is no faux cell — it’s the real deal, right down to the iron bed and graffiti of former inmates on the walls.
 Built circa 1900 and serving as a military prison until 1997, this former KGB detention center belongs in the double-dog-dare-you category.
-But if you’re too terrified to stay the night, you can just visit the museum or sign up for Behind Bars, an interactive online program based on historical prison incidents.
+But if you’re too terrified to stay the night, you can just visit the museum for the day.

 Hotel Features: Adults-Only